VroomDev/VroomRacer/README.md

 If a car is very late (configurable), the automated logic declares a red flag.

 During red, no laps are counted.
-But it does reset the lap start, so it does clear a red flag condition if the car was the cause of the red flag.
+Best to stop and wait on the photo sensor, filling with fuel.
+Wait for the red to clear and then proceed.

 ## Sounds